 Becoming Unwell at School

-If your child becomes unwell in class the teacher must write a note in their pupil planner giving them permission to visit the Medical Room.
+If your child becomes unwell in class the teacher must write a note in their pupil planner giving them permission to visit the First Aid Room.
 This ensures that the school is aware of your child’s whereabouts at all times.
-In an emergency situation or if the pupil is not considered to be well enough to go the medical room, the Medical Officer or another first aider will be called to attend in person, to assess the needs of the pupil and take appropriate action.
+In an emergency situation or if the pupil is not considered to be well enough to go the First Aid Room, the Health and Wellbeing Officer or another first aider will be called to attend in person, to assess the needs of the pupil and take appropriate action.

 Pupils are not allowed to go home unaccompanied if feeling unwell.
 If due to medical reasons the school decides a pupil should go home, a parent, guardian or nominated carer must collect them from the school reception and sign them out.
 It is parental responsibility to collect an unwell pupil promptly if they are deemed unfit to remain in school.

 It is also important that the school is informed of ALL changes to telephone numbers as soon as possible, or ANY other changes in circumstances to enable us to contact parents/carers quickly in the event of an emergency.

 Diarrhoea & Vomiting – stay at home for 48 hours from last episode.